dereuromark/cakephp-ide-helper/docs/Annotations.md

 // Use a better name instead to keep $user annotation foreach ($role->users as $rolUser) {}
 ```

+You can use `'IdeHelper.autoCollectBlacklist'` config to exclude certain variables.
+The array accepts both strings or regexp patterns like `'/^\_.+$/i'` for underscore prefixed variables).

 ### Preemptive annotating
 Using Configure key `'IdeHelper.preemptive'` set to `true` you can be a bit more preemptive in annotations.